ChrisBuilds/terminaltexteffects/docs/effects/elephantsplash.md

         terminal.print(frame)
 ```

-For the full elephant choreography, use a canvas of at least 51 columns by 15 rows.
+For the full elephant choreography, use a canvas of at least 41 columns by 16 rows.
 A taller canvas gives the clearest
 separation between the floor-level elephant and centred branding.
 Smaller canvases automatically use a compact
 elephant or a particle-free splash reveal.

+The full-size elephant artwork is adapted from an ASCII elephant by `jgs`, published at
+[asciiart.website](https://asciiart.website/art/4937).
+The on-screen signature is omitted to keep the animation clean.

 ::: terminaltexteffects.effects.effect_elephant_splash